Discover MicroPython on ESP32 with your first script

 Note

-It is recommended that you know the basics of Python syntax before getting started with MicroPython.
+It’s best to know the basics of Python syntax before jumping into MicroPython.

 Run the MicroPython script on your ESP32 board

-First, make sure you have correctly configured your IDE software for your board.
+First of all, make sure you have configured your IDE software for your board.

-On Thonny IDE, it is better to save the code on your computer and not directly on your board.
-Thonny IDE will send the code directly to the MicroPython interpreter (via the REPL) when running the script.
-To save the script on your ESP32 afterward, just go to File> Save as …
+On Thonny IDE, it is better to save the code on the computer and not directly on the board.
+Thonny IDE will send the code directly to the MicroPython interpreter (via the REPL) when executing the script.
+To save the script on the board afterward, go to File → Save as…

-You will notice that the Python script does not automatically run when powering up the ESP32 .
-To fix this, you must save the script on the board with a specific name main.py .
-This is not usually a problem during prototyping, but it’s needed when the MicroPython script is permanently run on your ESP32.
+You will notice that the Python script does not start automatically when the ESP32 is turned on .
+To solve this problem, you must save the script on the board with the name main.py .
+It’s not a concern in general during the development phase, but it is essential to know when using a MicroPython script on a board.

 A detailed explanation of a MicroPython script